 What deposit do I need to secure my apartment choice?

 Roys Bay only require a 10% deposit which is fully refundable at anytime during the building process.

-Can I use Roys Bay as a holiday home provided I am over 55 years of age?
+Can I use Roys Bay as a holiday home or for rental?

 Yes, you may, with prior approval from the operator and by using operator approved designs and contractors.
 You may need to return the unit to its original form at exit at your cost.